rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.markdown

 This script could not have been written as a Bash script, because then it could not have taken advantage of the CI server functionality to run commands in different environments.

+### Communication / visibility

+Another aspect of continuous integration is communication.

+For example, when you integrate code, you want to tell your team members about the change so that they can pull your changes and test their code against it.

+A CI server can help communicate.
+It can

+* notify a team on successful integration
+* show today's integrations in a dashboard
+* show success rate of integrations
+* present clear errors when an integration fails
+* present clear view of pipeline / stages (even the ones not run)

 ### Multistage